dekrus/Fallout2MechanicsMiniRework/README.md

 - The maximum number of additional targets depends on the attacker's damage, the amount of damage reduction for each target (configurable in the "F2MechanicsMiniRework.ini" file), and the armor defenses of the targets on the line.
 - Hit chance and critical hit chance are calculated separately for each target.

-PLASMA weapons:
+Plasma weapons:
 ![Secondary-Attack](images/PLASMA.gif)

 - Plasma weapons deal weapon damage (+ perks and critical effects) to all creatures in a radius around the main target.
 - The radius of the plasma explosion is configured in the "F2MechanicsMiniRework.ini" file.
-- Damage depends on the distance to the main target.
+- Damage depends on the distance to the center of the explosion.
 The greater the distance, the lower the damage (can be configured in the "F2MechanicsMiniRework.ini" file).
 - The alternate firing mode consumes 3 microfusion cells/small energy cells.
 - Critical hit chance is calculated separately for each target.